Five years on and sexual assault still has a home on campus. What now? - Honi Soit

 “The University is really keen to wash their hands of any responsibility around sexual violence to their students.
 I think that’s reflective of them not wanting to share the entirety of the data that has come out of the NSSS,” said Prasad.

 The University of Sydney proudly invests significant resources into elite athlete and academic development programs, selling itself on the role as playing a front-seat role empowering its students to succeed.
 However, it has not adequately adopted or responded to key welfare demands that would empower those who have experienced assault and harassment.
-The University cannot both take credit for empowering its students when they want to, and avoid accountability when they don’t.
+As it stands, the they cannot both take credit for empowering its students when they want to, and avoid accountability when they don’t.
+Through this abdication of care, the University misses an opportunity to lead on cultural renewal and be proud of playing a positive role in the lives of all students, irrespective of their immediate value to the institution.

 Sachi has since graduated.
 She looks back on her experiences at the University poorly.